COMP 8390 (60-539-01 ) WINTER 2025

 correctness of the presentation from the paper presented (that is, how well

-does the presenter understand materials in this paper or are they providing
+does the presenter understand materials in this paper or are they providing wrong

-the paper presented and efforts put in by the student.
+paper presented and efforts put in by the student.
 Some students

 avoid actually trying to understand and explain thetechnical solution